 6. It is non-porous rocks

-As granite is formed in big deposits mainly called slabs.
+Granite is usually formed in big deposits called slabs.
 They extract these deposits with cutting methods.
-All the slabs which have been extracted are polished and then transported to a special factory in where they are cut into appropriate sizes.
-And then it has to be transported in an special way in order to avoid cracking it.
-Granite has to be transported vertically on its edge because if is laid flat it will crack
+All the slabs which have been extracted are polished and then transported to a special factory where they are cut into appropriate sizes.
+Then the slabs are transported in a special way in order to avoid cracking it.
+Granite has to be transported vertically on its edge because if it is laid flat, it will crack

-For the extraction of limestone we need to cut the first cavity in order to insert the saw for the extraction of larger blocks.
-When we have done all the steps before and the surface is vertical a piece of rock is separated and horizontally removed.
-When all the steps are finished the piece of rock is cut into small slabs.
-The extraction is called in ´acorromar´
+For the extraction of limestone, we need to cut the first cavity in order to insert the saw for the extraction of larger blocks.
+When we have done all the steps before and the surface is vertical, a piece of rock is separated and horizontally removed.
+When all the steps are finished the piece of rock is further cut into small slabs.
+The extraction is called in ‘acorromar’.

-Limestone is transported in airtight plastic containers and has to be transported with liquid cement and thanks to the cement and because we need special trucks to transport it, so this makes it more expensive.
+Limestone is transported in airtight plastic containers and has to be transported with liquid cement.
+Because of the cement and because we need special trucks to transport it, it is more expensive to transport.